telarum/brainstorm/protocol.md

 3. you send your public key to the server (encrypted with the server's public key) in the same format as the server sent you theirs

 4. now all following requests to/from the server are encrypted

+> if the server forgets the client's public key, changes its private key, or receives a request from the client that it cannot decrypt; it sends a response to the client which indicates an authentication error, which should prompt the client to forget the server's old key and retry authentication

 ## example telarum request
 ```toml